-Negative pressure massage using silicone cups to create a partial vacuum- creating space and intending to separate the layers of skin, fascial webbing, and individual muscles to allow for smoother movement and less friction with movement- allowing better range of movement with less pain or ache.
+Negative pressure massage using silicone cups to create a partial vacuum- creating space and intending to separate the layers of skin, fascial webbing, and individual muscles that facilitates smoother movement and less friction with movement, enabling better range of movement with less pain.

-Cupping draws blood to the local area- increasing blood flow through the tissue as well as mobilizing metabolic waste for better circulation through the tissues (hydration post-sessions is key!)
+Cupping draws blood to the local area- increasing blood flow through the tissue as well as mobilizing metabolic waste for better circulation through the tissues (which means that post-session hydration is key!)

 About the Cups:

-I chose to use silicone cups to allow for stationary longer holds,
+I choose to use silicone cups to allow for stationary longer holds,

-as well as gliding technique to address the fascia in it's entirety as a sheet covering the body (think of tugging at one edge of your knit sweater effecting the entirety of the sweater).
+as well as a gliding technique to address the fascia in its entirety as a sheet covering the body (think of tugging at one edge of your knit sweater affecting the entirety of the sweater).

-Silicone cups are easy to sterilize and clean, make it difficult to overtreat a client, and are most accommodating with allowing suction along bones without it hurting (think glass pressed up to bone with suction- probably not cozy).
+Compared to traditional glass cups, silicone cups are easy to sterilize and clean, make it difficult to overtreat a client, and are most accommodating in allowing suction along bones without pain (picture glass pressed into bone with suction- probably not cozy).

-My training advised stationary cups to be left in place for 2-5 minutes.
+My training advised that stationary cups should be left in place for 2-5 minutes.

-Depending on the degree of flushing and the quality of circulation on the tissue, treatment will result in either only a slight reddening of the skin, or a red to purple looking mark.
+Stationary Cupping is beneficial for deeper tissue and effectiveness and is likely to leave cupping "marks" compared to Gliding Cupping which keeps cups moving, avoiding marks, and reaches more superficial tissue.
+Depending on the degree of flushing and the quality of circulation in the tissue, treatment will result in either only a slight reddening of the skin, or a red/purple mark.
 The degree and quality of the cupping mark depends on the strength of the suction in the cup, the amount of local blood circulation, and the amount of metabolic waste in the area.

 The degree of marking is also dependent on skin type.

-The increase in local blood flow creates a red appearance, which can appear pronounces the longer the blood is drawn to the targeted area, and dependent on lack of circulation to the area prior to the cupping session.
+The increase in local blood flow creates a red appearance, which can appear pronounced the longer the blood is drawn to the targeted area, and depends on the amount of circulation to the area prior to the cupping session.

-Dark blood is a sign of heat with decreased blood flow, which in many cases demonstrates injury and inflammation with heat.
+Dark blood is a sign of heat with decreased blood flow, which in many cases demonstrates injury and inflammation.

 Cupping can be used on varicose veins, lightly.
 Cupping has been demonstrated to be effective in the following conditions: Arthritic Pain (creating heat and movement in joints), Headaches (drawing blood down and away), Common Cold/Bronchitis (contraindicated for fever), Asthma (chest and midback tension), Back Pain (light over kidneys and contraindication of disc herniation), Scar Tissue (3 months post-injury; with scar then zigzag; keloid contraindicated, Edema and Swelling (pitted edema and diabetic neuropathy contraindicated), Aches, Pains, Limited and Painful Movement.

--Cupping tends to be intense initially, then dissipate.
+Cupping tends to be intense initially, then dissipates.

-Cupping should not be *painful and can be lessened at any time
+Cupping should not be painful and suction can be lessened at any time:

 I soap scrub, Sporox soak overnight, then air-dry cups between each use.